 There are many ways to solve management problems.
 Solving problems is not specifically a management task, but managers are faced with a lot of daily problems that need to be solved.
 As a manager you have a slightly different set of resources than your employees.
 So how do you, as a manager, go about solving your issues?
-There are ten ways to solve management problems.
+What are the ten ways to solve management problems.

 1. Prioritize Problems

+Start by separating the problems into categories.
 Use the Pareto Principle (80/20 rule) to prioritize problems and separate the trivial many from the vital few.
 Sure 100 things are going wrong, but if you can concentrate on the most important problems first, some of the rest will just go away in the process.

 2. Focus on Problems You Control